-The festival features various programs, including ice sledding, a snow mountain, a sleigh train, an augmented reality snow experience zone, ice sculptures and more.
+With an attempt to share and appreciate the beauty of snow, the festival features various programs, including ice sledding, a snow mountain, a sleigh train, an augmented reality snow experience zone, ice sculptures and more.

 While admission costs 12,000 won and 15,000 won on weekdays and weekends, respectively, separate fees apply for hands-on programs.

 All activities will be masked and visitors are required not to eat in event areas.

 Everland Winter Wishes started Dec.
 3 and will run through March 1 at Everland in Yongin, Gyeonggi Province.

 The festival is a fantastic winter event where visitors can enjoy various attractions like T Express, Thunder Falls, Lost Valley and Safari Ride more freely than during other seasons.